Well-posedness of the Kadomtsev-Petviashvili hierarchy, Mulase factorization, and Fr\"olicher Lie groups: On groups and algebras of formal series and pseudo-differential operators

-We notice that if $A$ is a complete locally convex topological algebra equipped with its natural Fr\"olicher structure and $A^*$ is open in $A,$ then $\mathfrak{g}_A = A.$ For the needs of integration, we assume (till the end of section \ref{3.1}) that $A$ is regular as a Fr\"olicher vector space.
-We now extend a result proved in \cite{Glo} (in the case when $A$ is Fr\'echet algebra with open group of the units) by adapting the standard proof of the Lie group structure of $GL(H)$ when $H$ is a Hilbert space.
-Since in our setting $A$ can be more general, our proof needs to be different.
-It will be based on Theorem \ref{regulardeformation} and Theorem \ref{exactsequence}.
+We notice that if $A$ is a complete locally convex topological algebra equipped with its natural Fr\"olicher structure, and $A^*$ is open in $A,$ then $\mathfrak{g}_A = A.$ For the needs of integration, we also have to assume (till the end of subsection \ref{3.1}) that $A$ is regular as a Fr\"olicher vector space.
+We now extend a result proved in \cite{Glo} in the case when $A$ is a Fr\'echet algebra and the group of units is open in $A$.
+In that paper, Gl\"ockner was able to adapt the standard proof of the Lie group structure of $GL(H)$ when $H$ is a Hilbert space to his Fr\'echet algebra context; since in our setting $A$ can be more general, our proof needs to be different.
+It is based on Theorem \ref{regulardeformation} and Theorem \ref{exactsequence}.

-\begin{Lemma} The group $1+ \Psi^{-1}(A)$ is a regular Fr\"olicher Lie group with regular Lie algebra $\Psi^{-1}(A).$ \end{Lemma} \begin{proof} By integration componentwise, we already know that $ \Psi^{-1}(A)$ is regular.
+\begin{Lemma} The group $1+ \Psi^{-1}(A)$ is a fully regular Fr\"olicher Lie group with regular Lie algebra $\Psi^{-1}(A).$ \end{Lemma} \begin{proof} By integration componentwise, we already know that $ \Psi^{-1}(A)$ is regular.
 We now remark that $\Psi^{-1}(A)$ is graded by the order.
-Then, setting we obtain the hypotheses needed to apply Theorem \ref{exactsequence}. \end{proof}
+Then, setting